blokks/legacy-docs/src/content/configure-your-schedule/local-scroll.md

 parent          = "configure-your-schedule"
 +++

 By default Blokks uses page scrolling if it doesn’t fit your screen.
 In most cases this is desired.
-But, can be annoying if it’s, for example embedded on a one-page website.

-By setting `data-local-scroll` to `true` scrolling is done within the embed, without conflicting with the page.
+But, can be annoying from time to time.
+For example when it's embedded on a one-page website.
+By setting `data-local-scroll` to `true` scrolling is done within the embed.

 <span class='note'>Please note that by specification, sticky headers will not work inside elements with `overflow: scroll` or `auto`.
-Which is the case when `data-local-scroll` is enabled.</span>
+Which is the case when `data-local-scroll` is enabled.
+So setting `data-local-scroll` to `true` will disable sticky headers automatically.</span>

 | Option | Values | Default values |
 |--------|--------|----------------|